umbertopicchini/ASL/README.md

 # ASL: Sequentially guided MCMC proposals for synthetic likelihoods and correlated synthetic likelihoods

-This is supporting code for version V3 (28 June 2021) of the paper by Umberto Picchini, Umberto Simola and Jukka Corander "Sequentially guided MCMC proposals for synthetic likelihoods and correlated synthetic likelihoods", http://arxiv.org/abs/2004.04558 (previous versions were named "Adaptive MCMC for synthetic likelihoods and correlated synthetic likelihoods")
+This is supporting code for version V4 of the paper by Umberto Picchini, Umberto Simola and Jukka Corander "Sequentially guided MCMC proposals for synthetic likelihoods and correlated synthetic likelihoods", http://arxiv.org/abs/2004.04558 (previous versions were named "Adaptive MCMC for synthetic likelihoods and correlated synthetic likelihoods")

 - "alphastable-perturbed"
     - subfolder BSL considers standard BSL with the adaptive MCMC method of Haario et al.